Mademoiselle Blanche Monnier – the girl who who was locked in a dungeon for 25 years

 “Monsieur Attorney General: I have the honor to inform you of an exceptionally serious occurrence.
 I speak of a spinster who is locked up in Madame Monnier’s house, half starved, and living on a putrid litter for the past twenty-five years – in a word, in her own filth.”

 The letter surprised the police as they knew that 75-year-old widower, Madame Louise Monnier Demarconnay and her son Marcel Monnier, a law-school graduate and previous sub-prefect of Puget Théniers, lived at the address noted in the letter.
 The Monnier family were an upper-middle class family who hailed from the aristocratic Poitiers family and were honored in the region (the Paris suburb of Poitiers was named after).
-Her husband, Emile Monnier, who had been the head of a local arts faculty, died in 1879, many years earlier.
+Madame Louise’s husband, Emile Monnier, who had been the head of a local arts faculty, died in 1879, many years earlier.
 The family had even earned the prestigious Committee of Good Works award, a prize honoring citizens who displayed the highest of virtues.
 On the other hand, police recalled that 25 years prior, without drawing any suspicion from the authorities, their daughter, Blanche Monnier, a “joyous and playful” woman with a “wealth of beautiful hair and big, brilliant eyes”, disappeared without a trace when she was 25 years old.

-Police discover the captive woman
+Police discover the captive woman shuttered in a dark room

 Police arrived at the home, forced the door open, and found an emaciated Blanche Monnier lying in a pool of feces and food debris on a bed in an upstairs room.
 Her head hidden under the covers, the 49-year-old woman, who now weighed a mere 55 pounds, was naked, scared and deranged.
 She hadn’t seen the Sun in 24 years.
 A witness to the event described how Blanche was discovered: